jundalisay/spblist/content/en/research/hegel/spirit/part-a/section-1b.md

   - It is not at all affected by this otherness, as either night or day
   <!-- , through which it is what it is.  -->

-> *Superphysics Note: Because of spacetime, perceptions are now split into Universal and Instances of the Universal.
-This matches David Hume's entity within an entity or citizens within a Republic.
+{{< n n="Because of spacetime, perceptions are now split into Universal and Instances of the Universal.
+This matches David Hume's entity within an entity or citizens within a Republic." >}}

 A 'Universal Idea' is a simple entity of this sort.